trinhvg/MoMA/README.md

   <img src="figures/KD_dataset.png" width="600">
 </p>

 Overview of distillation flow across different tasks and datasets.
 1) Supervised task is always conducted, 2) Feature distillation is applied if a well-trained teacher model is available, and 3) Vanilla ${L}_{KD}$ is employed if teacher and student models conduct the same task.
+SSL stands for self-supervised learning.

 ## Train the teacher network (optional) or vanilla students